dblock/heroku-forward/README.md

 SSL
 ---
-Heroku-forward has SSL support by forwarding SSL arguments to thin.
-Know more about thin & ssl :
+Heroku-forward has SSL support by forwarding SSL arguments to Thin.
+Know more about Thin & SSL:

 ```sh
 thin -h
 SSL options: